uamadasun/strikify/README.md

 <h2>Demo</h2>

 <h4>Log In:</h4>
-<p>Log in is secured with BCrypt and session.
-Upon login, new users are directed to add their shop.</p>
+<p>Merchants can register for a Strikify account only if they have a Strike account.
+Log in is secured with BCrypt and session.
+Upon login, new users are directed to create their shop.</p>
 <img src="https://media.giphy.com/media/3t7PrpazAocBFhPo09/giphy.gif" alt="login and registration"/>

 <h4>Create a new shop</h4>